BillyFrcs/VisualProgramming/README.md

 ## Usage

-To open the project just simply find the ``.sln`` file and open it in our beautiful Visual Studio IDE.
+To run the project just simply find the ``.sln`` file and open it up in our beautiful Visual Studio IDE.